dftbplus/recipes/docs/defect/carbon2d-elec.rst

   dftb+ | tee output

-You will see that DFTB+ optimizies the geometry of graphene by changing the lattice vectors and ion coordinates to locally minimise the total energy.
+You will see that DFTB+ optimizes the geometry of graphene by changing the lattice vectors and ion coordinates to locally minimise the total energy.
 As the starting geometry is quite close to the optimum one, the calculation should finish almost immediately.